Here are the top Institutional holders of Provention Bio Inc. (PRVB) shares

 The top institutional shareholder in the company is Perceptive Advisors Llc with over 4.22 million shares valued at $71.56 million.
 The investor’s holdings represent 6.67% of the PRVB Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 3.93 million shares valued at $66.5 million to account for 6.19% of the shares outstanding.
 The other top investors are Gilder, Gagnon, Howe & Co. which holds 2.36 million shares representing 3.72% and valued at over $39.97 million, while Vanguard Group, Inc. (The) holds 3.61% of the shares totaling 2.29 million with a market value of $38.71 million.

-The stock witnessed a -37.75% gain in the last 1 month and extending the period to 3 months gives it a -53.24%, and is -18.51% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.95% over the week and 8.51% over the month.
+The stock witnessed a -42.60% loss in the last 1 month and extending the period to 3 months gives it a -47.68%, and is 1.37% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.31% over the week and 8.81% over the month.

 Provention Bio Inc. (PRVB) Analyst Forecasts